 A recent report states that using Percocet while breastfeeding is not recommended due to the central nervous system issues that it causes in infants.
 Not only that, the warning label on Percocet states that it should not be consumed by lactating mothers due to the possibility of the child developing respiratory depression.
 Consuming more than 400 mg of Percocet per day can elevate the risk of the child developing health issues in breastfeeding mothers.

 Here is a list of the side effects experienced by infants from mothers that consume Percocet while breastfeeding:

 - Trouble breastfeeding

-I’m Pregnant, and I’m Taking Percocet, What is it Advisable for Me to Do?
+If One Is Pregnant, and Taking Percocet, What Is Advisable To Do?

 If a patient is taking Percocet while pregnant for pain-relieving purposes, but are concerned regarding the risks of consuming the drug, it is important to consult the doctor before quitting the medication.
 The intake of such drugs as should not be stopped abruptly, as these can cause various health complications, including:

 This is quite a serious condition where the placenta moves away from the placenta either completely or partially before birth.
 This condition can cause heavy bleeding and could be life-threatening for the mother.
 It could also lead to premature birth.